AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 ### Done button for items&nbsp;assigned to multiple resources {#done-button-for-items-assigned-to-multiple-resources}

-When the task or the issue is assigned to more than one resource,&nbsp;the button shows the word **Done** which is followed by a drop-down menu.
+When the task or the issue is assigned to more than one resource, the button shows the word **Done** which is followed by a drop-down menu.
 In the drop-down menu, you have the option to chose between **Done with my part** (which lets team members know you are complete with your portion of the task), or the status associated with the Done button (which&nbsp;completes the item).
 After you select **Done with my part**, the work item is removed from your Work List, but remains in the Work List of those still assigned to the work item.
-If the Done button is&nbsp;associated with multiple statuses, they are&nbsp;listed under **Done with my part**.
+If the Done button is associated with multiple statuses, they are listed under **Done with my part**.

 >[!NOTE]
 >